Structure

 • The Committee on Budget and Expenditure (CBE) advises the Governing Board on resource management and administration.
 In particular, it advises the Governing Board on budget matters.

 • The Committee on Energy Research and Technology (CERT) co-ordinates and promotes the development, demonstration and deployment of clean energy technologies.
-The CERT has established four five working parties: the Working Party on Fossil Energy; the Working Party on Renewable Energy Technologies; the Working Party on Energy End-Use Technologies; the Fusion Power Co-ordinating Committee and the Working Party of Industrial Decarbonisation.
+The CERT has established five working parties: the Working Party on Fossil Energy; the Working Party on Renewable Energy Technologies; the Working Party on Energy End-Use Technologies; the Fusion Power Co-ordinating Committee and the Working Party of Industrial Decarbonisation.
 The CERT has also established an Experts' Group on R&D Priority-Setting and Evaluation (EGRD) to advise on R&D priority-setting, linkages to governmental policy objectives and methods in the evaluation of R&D activities, and an understanding of emerging R&D topics.

 The Governing Board may delegate any of its functions to standing groups and committees and has done so in the past.